 How technology can help companies

-ChainPoint has been helping companies, including Tony’s Chocolonely, to monitor and secure their supply chains for quite some time.
-Our software can give companies the insight they need to reduce or even remove child labour from their supply chain.
+ChainPoint has been helping companies, including Goodweave and Tony’s Chocolonely, to monitor and secure their supply chains for quite some time.
+Our software can give companies the insight they need to reduce or even remove child labour from their supply chain in industries such as textile or cocoa.
 If you are interested in a demo of our software you can contact as at any time.